 2. They will hear themselves with a slight delay (50 to 500 milliseconds, depending on the Internet speed and physical distance) which is just long enough to make their brain go crazy, playing an evil torture game with their sanity.

-For some reason, a Mix-Minus is one of the hardest things to understand as well as configure.
+Unfortunately, a Mix-Minus is one of the hardest things to understand as well as configure.
 And the more participants and audio sources you have, the more complex the solution becomes.

 Configuring remote multi-track recording